patricksavalle/devops-project-template/content/developer-testing-strategy.md

 See: https://techbeacon.com/app-dev-testing/6-best-practices-integration-testing-continuous-integration

-## Unit vs integration tests
+## Isolation vs integration tests

 *Note I use a different but more intuitive definition compared to conventional wisdom*

-Unit tests test modules in isolation using mocks that represent their integrations.
+Isolation tests test modules in isolation using mocks that represent their integrations.
 Integrations tests test modules with their integrations.
 Integration tests become unit tests when integrations are mocked.
 **The difference is isolation**.

-> A better name for unit test would be **isolation test**.
+> **Isolation test** replaces **Unit test**.

-Unit and integration tests exist on different levels of aggregation, following application architecture.
+Traditionally isolation testing is called unit testing.
+But practically unit tests exist on different levels of aggregation, following application architecture.
 A method or function can be a unit, a class an even entire microservice's can be units too.

-Unit and integration tests are run manually during development and automated during continuous integration and delivery.
+Developer tests are run manually during development and automated during continuous integration and delivery.

-## Mock-ups
+## Mocking

-...
+Test mocks are fake functionality that represent external dependencies.
+They can be used to isolate the unit to be tested.

 ## DBC